|Congratulations to the Young Quilters

 Team members Priscilla D. Hatch, Carolyn Fernandez, Richard L. Cleveland and Donna Bister are shown with outgoing VHS President Sarah Dopp, center.

-VQF is fortunate to have the team present "The Textile Detectives Are In" at this year's Festival.
+The Festival is fortunate to have the team present "The Textile Detectives Are In" at the Festival each year.
 Listen as the team talks about quilts that visitors bring in to learn about the age, pattern and condition of each.
 It's on Friday afternoon and it's free.

 See the Interview